borntofrappe/learning-d3/Lines and Delaunay/README.md

 ## Data

-Before creating the line chart, it is necessary to massage the data to compute the percentage of positive cases, shown on the `y` axis.
-To this end, I decided to store the dateset in a `dataset` variable, and create `data` with the new value.
+Before creating the line chart, it is necessary to update the data to compute the percentage of positive cases, which is then shown on the `y` axis.
+To this end, I decided to store the tests in a `dataset` variable, and create `data` with the new value.

 ```js
 const data = dataset.map(...)